 A black shape flitted through Nalda's field of vision.
 The Phantasm.
 She was a threat/not a threat/next to die.
 Axel, it was Axel that she had to kill, all humans, no not all…

 "100001011!" she shouted, as some force struck her in the upper body.
 She looked down at her hands, to see that her left arm had been popped out of its socket.
 Where had the attack come from?
 She scanned the visible spectrum… nothing… wait!
 A tiny spark of coherent light.
 Someone using a laser-based invisibility system?
 She reached out with her right hand, striking something fleshy.
 A neck.
 She had an enemy's neck in her hand.
 You never forget that feeling.

 The air in front of her shimmered like a Christmas tree, and then there was Axel, held off his feet by the throat, a crowbar slipping from his hand.

 "I must break you," Nalda said.
 It was not the sort of thing she usually said, but somehow it felt right.

 The Phantasm perched on top of an enormous shelving unit, looking down.
 Axel was showering sparks from his broken invisibility unit and Nalda was showering sparks from her dislocated shoulder.
 Gwen had never much cared for Nalda.
 She wished there was a chandelier to drop on the both of them, but no such luck.

 She dropped lightly to the floor.
 Neither Nalda nor Axel moved.
 After a moment's thought, she picked up a broom handle from a display and prodded Nalda hard in the hand.
 Axel fell free, gasping and Nalda staggered backward.
 What was up with Nalda?
 Programming glitch?

 Did it even matter?

-Gwen gave the air a couple of experimental swipes, before stepping up to Axel's prone form.
+Gwen gave the air a couple of experimental swipes with the broom handle, before stepping up to Axel's prone form.